Sonny Boy Williamson - One Way Out

 Coverinfo

-Bruce covered the song only once:
+Bruce covered the song 3 times :

 Dr. Zoom & The Sonic Boom- LAST NIGHT IN TEXAS